Fat drops falling,

 The article in the Age article describes Stalk’s real guru, the power crazed Sheela Silverman as “the Bhagwan’s puppet and scapegoat, and ultimately his fall-woman.”

 Fall-woman for what?
-Scapegoat for what? – It was not Osho who conspired to murder the District Attorney, or had salmonella sprinkled over salad bars in a nearby town in order to influence the result of a local election.
+Scapegoat for what? – It was not Osho who conspired to murder the District Attorney, or had salmonella sprinkled over salad bars in a nearby town in order to influence local election results.
 It was not Osho who attempted to murder his own doctor or his care-giver.
 It was not Osho who engaged in wholesale tapping of commune residents’ phones.

 In the end I am left with a feeling of sadness and something of pity for these women, especially when I read the following remark of Stork’s: